The Apostolic Johannite Church is proud to present the twenty-first annual AJC Conclave – May 21 – May 23rd, 2021.

 Sunday, May 23rd, 2021

-- 9:00am The Gospel of John and Sufism with Rev. Deacon Jonathan Stewart
+- 9:00am The Return of the Divine Feminine in the Modern Age with Rev. Deacon Jonathan Stewart

 - 10:30am Evangelical Christianity and Gnosticism with Rev. Mr. Joe Revels

 - 1:30pm Knowing Better, Doing Better: Spiritual Direction and Preventing Cult Formation with Rev. Deacon Angie Wisk-Nowell